 Indira Gandhi – First Female Prime Minister Of India

-Indira Gandhi was born on 19 November 1917 in Allahabad to Kashmiri Pandit family.
-She was the only child to Kamala Nehru and Jawaharlal Nehru who was a leading figure of India’s politics and became the first Prime Minister of Republic India.
+Indira Priyadarshini Gandhi was born on 19 November 1917 in Allahabad to a Kashmiri Pandit family.
+She was the only child of Kamala Nehru and Jawaharlal Nehru who was a leading figure in India’s politics and became the first Prime Minister of the Republic of India.

 During her stay in Great Britain she met her husband Feroze Gandhi, they got married in Allahabad they had two sons Rajiv Gandhi (born in 1944) and Sanjay Gandhi (born in 1946).